Paddle Sizing and Fit

 Duane Strosaker's original article is no longer available, but Björn Thomasson has provided additional information on Duane's original method.

-(link updated 08/17.11) Solid wood paddles for a Greenland paddle are usually made from vertical-grain (quartersawn) or riftsawn softwoods.
+Solid wood paddles for a Greenland paddle are usually made from vertical-grain (quartersawn) or riftsawn softwoods.
 This gives stability (not prone to warp), stiffness, strength.
 Hardwoods are often used for tips and edging, but otherwise are not used by most builders due to weight.
 Confused about how to identify vertical-grain (quartersawn), flatsawn (plainsawn), riftsawn lumber?
-The link above will help.
-Thanks to Tom Simpson for posting this on the Greenland Forum.
+This link will help.

 Gail has created line drawings for four Greenland paddles encountered in her travels.
 You can follow the links to view her pictures, travel narratives and kayaking videos.